Beilinson-Kato and Beilinson-Flach elements, Coleman-Rubin-Stark classes, Heegner points and the Perrin-Riou Conjecture: Summary of Contents and Background

 In the second part of this article (Section~\ref{subsec:KS}), we first recast this approach relying on the theory of $\LL$-adic Kolyvagin systems.
 We explain how this yields a proof of an extension of Perrin-Riou conjecture concerning the non-vanishing of the $p$-distinguished twists of Beilinson-Flach elements (Corollary~\ref{cor:PRBFelement}).

-In the third and final portion of this note, we generalize Rubin's work on rational points on CM elliptic curves to higher dimensional CM abelian varieties (c.f.Theorem \ref{thm:maincolemanRSheegnerPR} in the main text) and establish a precise link between what we call the Coleman-Rubin-Stark elements associated to a general class of CM abelian varieties and Heegner points on them.
+In the third and final portion of this note, we establish a precise link between Heegner points on a general class of CM abelian varieties and the (conjectural) Coleman-Rubin-Stark elements we introduce here associated to these CM abelian varieties (c.f.
+Theorem \ref{thm:maincolemanRSheegnerPR} in the main text).
+This is a higher dimensional version of Rubin's results on rational points on CM elliptic curves (where he compares elliptic units to Heegner points on CM elliptic curves).